demisto/content/Packs/SplunkPy/Integrations/SplunkPy/README.md

 This implies that new fetched events might have a slightly different structure than old events fetched so far.
 Users who wish to enrich or mirror fetched notables and have already used the integration in the past:
 1. Might have to slightly change the existing logic for some of their custom entities configured for Splunk (Playbooks, Mappers, Pre-Processing Rules, Scripts, Classifiers, etc.) in order for them to work with the modified structure of the fetched events.
-2. Will need to change the *Fetch notable events ES enrichment query* integration parameter to the following query (or a fetch query of their own that uses the \`notable\` macro):
+2. Will need to change the *Fetch events query* integration parameter to the following query (or a fetch query of their own that uses the \`notable\` macro):

 ```
 search `notable` | eval rule_name=if(isnull(rule_name),source,rule_name) | eval rule_title=if(isnull(rule_title),rule_name,rule_title) | `get_urgency` | `risk_correlation` | eval rule_description=if(isnull(rule_description),source,rule_description) | eval security_domain=if(isnull(security_domain),source,security_domain)